SiraMirai/journey/GAMEPLAY.md

 In addition to SimonRim, Journey rounds out the experience with:

 - [Antiquary](https://www.nexusmods.com/skyrimspecialedition/mods/44413) - An overhaul of Skyrim's artifacts to feel more potent while still not breaking the game's balance.
-- [Amalgam](https://www.nexusmods.com/skyrimspecialedition/mods/66283) - An overhaul of giants, animals, and spriggans to provide better scaling and provide more realistic  animal behaviour
+- [Amalgam](https://www.nexusmods.com/skyrimspecialedition/mods/66283) - An overhaul of giants, animals, and spriggans to provide better scaling across levels and provide more realistic  animal behaviour
 - [Haugbui](https://www.nexusmods.com/skyrimspecialedition/mods/26188) - An overhaul to draugr  to provide better balance, new itmes, unique bosses and more variety.
 - [Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) - An overhaul to dragon combat to provide greater challenge and wider variety among draconic enemies.
 - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - A lightweight overhaul to to shouts to provide better balance to this underwhelming vanilla mechanic.